JaydenElliott/remote-linux-worker/README.md

 cargo run rlw-client {subcommand} --help
  ```

 The commands below are prefaced with `cargo run --bin`.
-If you would prefer to run the binary directly (much faster), copy `examples/target/debug/rlw-client` to the `examples/` directory and use that instead.
+If you would prefer to run the binary directly (much faster), copy `examples/target/debug/rlw-client` to the root project directory and use that instead.

 #### Start Job